 (2) An authorized person referred to in subclause (1) (b) shall, before the debenture concerned is burnt, audit it, allow its accounts and furnish the Port Authority with a certificate particularising it, and the General Manager or, if there is no General Manager, the Harbour Master shall file that certificate in the office of the Port Authority.

-PART C — PROVISIONS APPLYING TO AND IN RELATION TO INSCRIBED STOCK
+Part C — Provisions applying to and in relation to inscribed stock

 1. Establishment of registry and appointment of Registrar

 The Port Authority may —